Setting up Unity with Vim on Linux ('26 Update)

 screenshot

-Mono
+Mono and .NET

 Ubuntu: Install Mono as described here.
 I’m pretty sure msbuild is shipped along with the above download.

-Ubuntu: Install via snap:
+Install the .NET SDK via snap:

 sudo snap install --classic dotnet-sdk